Percent of Population Worldwide that are Zinc Deficient (>2 billion)

 ZINC'S VALUE PROPOSITION

 Zinc deficiency is a significant health problem in developing countries, especially among young children.
 Zinc deficiency weakens their immune system and leaves them vulnerable to diarrhea, pneumonia, and malaria.
-Diarrhea is one of the leading causes of death in children under five years of age claiming the lives of 450,000 young children per year.
-Zinc deficiency has also been linked to growth retardation (stunting) and impeded intellectual development affecting over 140 million children under five.
-While zinc is crucial to the treatment of diarrhea, it also plays a significant role in preventing it and other health problems.
+Diarrhea is one of the leading causes of death in children under five years of age claiming the lives of 116,000 young children per year.
+Zinc deficiency has also been linked to growth retardation (stunting) and impeded intellectual development affecting over 60% (nearly 400 million) children under five.
+While zinc is crucial to the treatment of diarrhea, it also plays a significant role in preventing other health problems.

-450,000 children die each year fron zinc deficiency related issues.
+116,000 children die each year from zinc deficiency related issues.

-Zinc deficiency has also been linked to growth retardation (stunting) and impeded intellectual development affecting over 140 million children under five.
+Zinc deficiency has been linked to growth retardation (stunting), impeded intellectual development, and numerous other serious health issues; potentially affecting nearly 400 million children under five.

-According to the Copenhagen Consensus, Zinc and Vitamin A were identified as the most cost-effective solution to malnutrition.
+The Copenhagen Consensus identified Zinc and Vitamin A as the most cost-effective solution to malnutrition.

 Zinc has been labelled a 'Life Saving Commodity" by the United Nations.